 Late essays.
 Essays will be marked down 10 points every calendar day they are late starting after 12 hours of lateness.
-It is the student's responsibility to verify that their essay was submitted to the online assignments section correctly and fully.
+It is the student's responsibility to verify that their essay was submitted in class correctly and fully.
 Incorrect essays submitted or blank essays submitted which require the resubmission of essays will incur the above late penalty.
 Essays and late work will not be accepted after the last day of class unless prior arrangements have been made with the instructor.
-In addition students are responsible for ensuring that their essays are submitted in readable file format on time.
-Students who submit unreadable essays may receive late deductions on the essays at the discretion of the professor.
-Emailed essays in addition to the above deduction for lateness receive a one grade deduction for being emailed.
+Emailed essays receive a one grade deduction in addition to any late deduction.
+Plagiarized essays may not be returned but may be held for instructor's records.